llvm/circt/docs/RationaleComb.md

 it doesn't allow implicit extensions: for example, `comb.add` takes the same width inputs and returns the same width result.

-There is room in the future for other options: for example, it might be useful to add an `sv.add` operation that allows mixed operands to get better separation of concerns in the Verilog printer if we wanted really fancy extension elision.
+There is room in the future for other points in the design space: for example, it might be useful to add an `sv.add` operation that allows mixed operands to get better separation of concerns in the Verilog printer if we wanted really fancy extension elision.
 So far, very simple techniques have been enough to get reasonable output.

 ### No "Replication", "ZExt", or "Complement" Operators